lnbits/lnbits/docs/devs/extensions.md

 -----------------------

 LNbits currently supports SQLite and PostgreSQL databases.
 There is a migration script `tools/conv.py` that helps users migrate from SQLite to PostgreSQL.
 This script also copies all extension databases to the new backend.

+### Adding mock data to `mock_data.zip`

+`mock_data.zip` contains a few lines of sample SQLite data and is used in automated GitHub test to see whether your migration in `conv.py` works.
+Run your extension and save a few lines of data into a SQLite `your_extension.db` file.
+Unzip `tests/data/mock_data.zip`, add `your_extension.db` and zip it again.
+Add the updated `mock_data.zip` to your PR.